 - Applied - The change request has been applied to the environment.
 The feature toggle configuration is updated.

-- Cancelled - The change request has been cancelled by the user/admin.
+- Cancelled - The change request has been cancelled by the change request author or by an admin.

 Once a change request is sent to review by the user who created it, it becomes available for everyone in the change request tab in the project.